9 Essential Stretches for Tech Neck That Offer Much-Needed Relief

 When I was working a corporate job and sitting at a computer for hours on end, my neck and shoulder pain was so severe that I underwent repeated rounds of dry needling, osteopathy, and physical therapy in an attempt to find relief.
 Nothing helped.

-When you sit upright, your head exerts somewhere between ten and twelve pounds of pressure on your spine.
-But when you strain your neck forward and slouch your shoulders to lean closer to a screen, the pressure can amount to more than fifty pounds of force pulling on your neck.
+When you sit upright, your head exerts somewhere between 10 and 12 pounds of pressure on your spine.
+But when you strain your neck forward and slouch your shoulders to lean closer to a screen, the pressure can amount to more than 50 pounds of force pulling on your neck.

 If you experience a stiff neck, frequent headaches, or a ton of muscle tension in your neck and shoulders, the way you use technology may be a contributing factor.

 One of the most reliable ways to get rid of tech neck is by changing the habits that cause your pain.
-Make sure you’re mindful about how you interact with your devices.
+The following tips can help make sure you’re mindful about how you interact with your devices:

-1. Keep your screen at eye level by stacking some books or boxes to prop up your screen.
+1. Keep your computer or laptop screen at eye level by using a laptop stand or stacking some books or boxes underneath your screen.

 2. Switch your hands every so often if you’re holding a phone or tablet.